 But, you can’t have a smoothie for dinner!
 Or can you?
 Ha!

 So once 3 pm rolls around, you start hearing from your family the dreaded question of the day:

 To make it easier, there are these meal planning apps that can literally save you time and money (and headaches).
 I don’t use a lot of apps, but my meal planning app is essential for my family.

 Check out the best 5 meal planning apps to make dinner ideas easier to come to you moms!

 I don’t like to waste food.
 When I plan my meals I try to re-use ingredients and come up with new meals for leftovers.
 But, there are times when I never use that celery stalk or that extra spoonful of paprika.

 Well, MealBoard makes that go away.
-This app holds your:
+This meal planning app holds your:

 - all of your meals you put in